twinj/InStruct4j/README.md

 InStruct4j
 ==========

-A universal parser for descriping data structures and bytes from files, buffers or arrays and then displaying that information via the enumerated maps.
-This is perfect for creating parser strategies for any file which has a tracaeable/reverse capable
-structure: E.g. Windows PE files, COFF, Game Package files.
+InStruct is a java utility for describing data structures and bytes from files, buffers or arrays and then displaying that information via enumerated maps using console or Swing.
+InStruct allows you to create parser strategies for any file which has a trace/reverse capable structure: E.g. Windows PE files, COFF, Game Package files.

 To use the parser you must subclass the following classes.

-Currently only support little endian byte order.
+Currently only supports little endian byte order.
+  - TParser - the basic parsing engine.

+  [recommended]
   - ATStruct - supports the creation of a parse strategy.
   - ATGuuid - an inner datum/struct to support the creation of Guuid.
   - ATScript - an inner datum/struct to implement a byte array.
-  - TParser - the basic parsing engine.

-This engine allows you to create parsing strategies via the [TParser.Strategy] interface.
-Several parsers can be created for several files or arrays.
-A TParser caches whichever values you need in between stream use.
+This engine allows you to create several parsing strategies via the [TParser.Strategy] interface for your different among your particular file types.

+Several parsers can be created instantiated for several files or arrays.
+A TParser caches whichever values you need in between each stream use.

+The stream is automatically closed during each session.

 Each [Datum] or variable read can be tested and edited for individual behaviours.

-Features
+Important Features
 -----
 > - Written using Java 7 auto closeable interfaces and NIO.
 > - Datum Precondition asserting